 The SEO Training Course – To The Top: Empower Yourself With Real-World SEO Knowledge

 You can find the SEO Training Course over on DIY SEO Courses, a site Rebecca launched earlier this year and one that I imagine we’ll be seeing more good stuff from soon.
-In fact, she has already added her second course, Selling SEO Services.

 We’re Seriously Talking Keywords Here